mohamedsafwatnassar/Mazaady_Task/README.md

-Mazaady Task Android
+### ### Mazaady Task Android
 This project is an Android application built to demonstrate form handling, category and subcategory selection.
-The app uses clean architecture with MVVM architecture with Jetpack components, Retrofit for networking, and Dagger Hilt for dependency injection.
+The app uses clean architecture with MVVM architecture, Retrofit for networking, and Dagger Hilt for dependency injection.

-Project Overview
+### ### Project Overview
 The Mazaady Task app allows users to select categories and subcategories from a predefined set and dynamically renders input fields based on the selected category.

 Features